 We had an early departure from the Park Hyatt Melbourne, which began a very long day of travel.
 It started with a taxi in Melbourne, then 2 bus rides, flights from MEL-SYD-LAX-MSP-MKE and eventually ended with a taxi ride back to our house.
+I recommend hiring an airport transport for stress free travel.
 The odd thing about flying from Australia to the US, is that you can experience 2 sunrises on the same day.
-This post is focused on the first part of that day’s journey.
+This post is on the first part of that day’s journey.

 Our trip started with a few stresses, which only got worse as the day went on.
 Upon check in at the Melbourne airport, we were told that due to a computer system change, all Virgin Australia flights would be treated as one ways, in that bags could not be checked through and we would have to check in separately for subsequent flights.
 I didn’t think too much of it, but this became a major issue later on, which I will explain more soon.

 Ugh, hand written baggage tags and written only to my first stop…

 This computer matter led to delays all over the Virgin Australia system as well, and our flight to Sydney was delayed because of this.
 Being the optimist and travel nerd that I am, I realize this meant more time in the lounge, so I couldn’t complain too much about the delay.

 Virgin Australia Lounge Melbourne

 We headed to the Virgin Australia Lounge, which is located outside security, but only a few steps to the domestic screening area.
 Thankfully clearing security on Australia domestic flights is very easy.
 Shoes on, belts on, only laptops out.
 We entered the lounge, and I was quite impressed with how clean and fresh it looked.

 Also being Sunday morning, there were very few guests.
 Since we left early from the Park Hyatt, the Regency Club was not yet open, so I was happy to have some decent breakfast options in the lounge.